+- Tamper (if used).

 - Fault.

 - Probability of detection.

 - Relay function (if used).

-There are no user-serviceable parts in the FD348R APU.
+There are no user-serviceable parts in the FD340 Series APU.
 In case of an APU failure, corrective maintenance involves replacing the APU.
 If you replace the APU, you must perform a complete system configuration and recalibration.